Prathosh-V/CS4679-Reinforcement-Learning/README.md

 ### Reinforcement-Learning
 1. k-Armed Bandit for Movie Recommendation

 This notebook demonstrates a k-armed bandit approach for recommending movies to users, using an epsilon-greedy strategy.
-Each movie is treated as an "arm," and the algorithm learns to balance exploration and exploitation by adjusting recommendations based on user feedback (e.g., clicks, watch time, or ratings).
+Each movie is treated as an "arm," and the algorithm learns to balance exploration and exploitation by adjusting recommendations based on user feedback.

 Key Features:
 Epsilon-Greedy Exploration: Balances recommending high-reward movies (exploitation) with exploring new or lesser-known movies (exploration).